Bugaboo Ant Review

 The epitome of compact convenience?
 We've been out and about with Bugaboo's travel stroller, the aptly named Bugaboo Ant.

 If you've been searching for a travel stroller for a while or you're a fan of Bugaboo, the chances are you've already heard the buzz surrounding this small but mighty pushchair.
-It is designed to fold as small as possible but has been tested to carry children up to 22kg in weight, making it perfect for travelling with and for use on public transport with older toddlers as well as babies.

 If space saving is the name of your game then you will love the size of this teeny tiny travel stroller.
 When we first lifted it out of the box we couldn't quite believe that it was going to accommodate our 2-year-old toddler but it unfolded like a Transformer and revealed a really neat stroller with a tall and spacious seat unit.

 Pushing the Bugaboo Ant is easy as pie.
 It glides along smoother surfaces like it's floating on air (even with a 20kg child in it) and it even managed well over short grass when we took it with us to a festival.
 The wheels are tiny but chunky (if that's even possible!) and, as on all Bugaboo strollers, are made of the highest quality materials.

 The basket space is great.
 It is accessible from the front of the pushchair really easily and the back of the basket houses an elasticated pouch that can hold keys, wipes and the odd bottle.
 We loved having this within such quick reach and what we loved even more is that we didn't need to remove our belongings when we folded the stroller and could still get into the pocket when the Ant was folded up.
 This meant that the pushchair doubled up as a shopping trolley on occasions when the seat wasn't in use!